Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 \item \textbf{Unbound regime}: $\U \geq \sqrt{2} + 1$, for which $\T \leq -\sqrt{8}$.

 This regime corresponds to $v_\cross \geq \sqrt{2} v_p$ for all $\theta$.
 All orbits are immediately unbound, with no repeated planetary encounters. \end{enumerate}

-In the general 3D case, even in the closely-coupled regime, a test particle can still be kicked to $\q > 1$ orbits, rendering the patched-conic model inapplicable.
+In the general 3D case, even in the closely-coupled regime, a test particle can still be kicked to $\q > 1$ orbits, rendering the {\"O}pik model inapplicable.
 This can be seen by setting $U_x$ undefined in Eq.~\ref{eq:aei-to-uxyz}:

 which is equivalent to $\q > 1$ in the case of $\A > 1$ \footnote{A similar constraint $Q/a_p < 1$ in the case of $\A < 1$ for undefined $U_x$ can also be derived, where $Q$ is the apocenter distance.}.
 Although $\theta$ and $\U$ can still be computed while $U_x$ is undefined, the physical picture of a particle encountering a planet is no longer valid when the two orbits are not crossing.